OmegaPsiJHU/website/content/board/anne-li.md

 role = "Co-President"
 +++

-Anne is a junior at the Johns Hopkins University double majoring in neuroscience and Spanish on a pre-medical track.
+Anne is a senior at the Johns Hopkins University double majoring in neuroscience and Spanish on a pre-medical track.
 Her research interests include using microRNAs as a potential source of therapy for diseases, especially neurological diseases and brain cancers.
 She is currently working with microRNAs and glioblastoma.
 Her aim is to achieve an MD-PhD and work in pediatric neurology.